2022 New York Giants season: Week 17: vs. Indianapolis Colts

-The Giants clinched the #6 seed in the NFC, their first playoff berth since 2016, in a 38-10 win over the Colts.
+The Giants clinched the #6 seed in the NFC, their first playoff berth since 2016, in a 38–10 win over the Colts.
 Their 28-point win was the Giants largest in ten years, and the offense scored 30 points for the first time in 50 games.
 Brian Daboll became the sixth Giants head coach to clinch a playoff berth in his first season with the team and the first since Ben McAdoo in 2016.

 The Giants erupted with 24 points in the second quarter; Daniel Jones had two passing touchdowns then Landon Collins returned an interception for a touchdown.
 Jones added two more touchdowns with his legs in the second half, and it was the first game since his NFL debut that he finished with two passing and two rushing touchdowns.

+This would end up being the final home win for Daniel Jones during his Giants tenure, as he was 0-2 at home in 2023 before suffering a season-ending ACL tear, and 0-5 in 2024 before being released during the team's bye week that season.
+He would finish with a career record of 12-22-1 at home as a Giant.

 Week 18: at Philadelphia Eagles

 The Giants rested their starters having already secured the #6 seed in the NFC playoffs and third string QB Davis Webb made his first career NFL start.
-The Eagles jumped to a 19-0 lead in the third quarter and hung on to win 22-16, therefore winning the NFC East and securing the #1 seed and first-round bye.
+The Eagles jumped to a 19–0 lead in the third quarter and hung on to win 22–16, therefore winning the NFC East and securing the #1 seed and first-round bye.

 In the first quarter, Boston Scott had his 17th career touchdown - including his 10th against the Giants - and A. J. Brown set the Eagles franchise receiving record.

 In the fourth quarter, Davis Webb scored his first career NFL touchdown, a 14-yard run.
 He threw his first career touchdown pass to Kenny Golladay - his first touchdown reception as a Giant - in the closing minutes of the game.

 Because the Giants beat the Vikings the next week in the Wild Card round, this game was ultimately a playoff preview of the Divisional Round matchup to be played between the teams 13 days later.